skyrim-multiplayer/skymp/docs_clientside_scripting_reference.md

 ## ctx.get()

 Get the value of the specified property.
-Built-in properties are not supported properly, so getting them is undefined behavior.
+Built-in properties are not supported properly, so attempts getting them are leading to the undefined behavior.

 ```typescript
 const v = ctx.get("myAwesomeProperty");